Identifiable victim effect: Emotional reactions

+Kogut and Ritov, for example, asked participants how much they would donate to help a critically ill child.
+When they identified the child, feelings of distress at the child's plight increased along with donations.
+This supports the idea that altruistic acts may serve as coping mechanisms to alleviate negative emotions, such as distress or guilt.

-Relative size of the reference group
+Effect of reference group size

 Risk that is concentrated is perceived as greater than the same risk dispersed over a wider population.
 Identifiable victims are their own reference group; if they do not receive aid then the entire reference group will perish.
 For example, Fetherstonhaugh et al found that an intervention saving a fixed number of lives was considered less beneficial when more total lives were at risk.

 Jenni and Loewenstein's experimental subjects showed significantly more support for risk-reducing actions when a higher proportion of the reference group was at risk.
-This effect was so striking that Jenni and Loewenstein suggested that the identifiable victim effect could instead be called the “percentage of reference group saved effect”.
+This effect was so striking that Jenni and Loewenstein suggested that the identifiable victim effect could instead be called the "percentage of reference group saved effect".

 Perceived responsibility

 People tend to feel more responsibility for victims who are psychologically closer to them, and people may feel closer to an identified victim.
 Indeed, several studies have found that individuals feel more responsibility for an identified victim.